Principality of Mingrelia: History

 The principality emerged out of a non-aggression pact and an ensuing treaty signed by Konstantine II of Kartli, Alexandre of Kakhetia, and Qvarqvare II, atabag of Samtshke, which divided Georgia into three kingdoms and a number of principalities.
 Mingrelia was established as an independent Principality in 1557 with Levan I Dadiani serving as a hereditary mtavari (Prince).
 It remained independent until it became a subject to Imperial Russia in 1803.
 This came after it signed a patronage treaty with the Russian Empire, which was concluded in return for Russian protection against the harassment of Mingrelia's more powerful neighbors, Imeretia and Abkhazia.
-The principality ultimately came to an end when Prince Niko Dadiani was deposed, and the principality abolished, by Russia in 1867.
+The principality ultimately came to an end when Prince Niko I Dadiani was deposed, and the principality was abolished, by Russia in 1867.
 Prince Niko officially renounced his rights to the throne in 1868 and the state became a Russian district until 1917.